Devin Thomas (basketball)

-Devin Robert Thomas (born May 17, 1994) is an American professional basketball player.
+Devin Robert Thomas (born May 17, 1994) is an American professional basketball player for the Ostioneros de Guaymas of the CIBACOPA.
 He played college basketball for Wake Forest University before playing professionally in Turkey, Spain, Israel, Greece, Argentina and Estonia.

 High school career

 Thomas attended Central Dauphin High School in Harrisburg, Pennsylvania.
 He finished his career as the school's all time leading scorer (1,714 points), and received 2 time first team All-State class AAAA honors.
-Thomas averaged 23.8 points, 13.9 rebounds, 2.4 assists and 2.6 blocked shots as a senior, leading his team to a 29-3 record and their deepest postseason run in school history.
+Thomas averaged 23.8 points, 13.9 rebounds, 2.4 assists and 2.6 blocked shots as a senior, leading his team to a 29–3 record and their deepest postseason run in school history.
 On February 16, 2012, Thomas made ESPN's top play by shattering a backboard on an alley-oop dunk during the Mid-Penn Conference Championship game.
 Central would go on to win the game when it was resumed the following day.

 College career

 Thomas came to Wake Forest in 2012.
 He immediately entered the starting lineup, averaging 9.1 points and 7.5 rebounds per game, earning Atlantic Coast Conference (ACC) All-Freshman Team honors.
 Over his four-year career, Thomas earned a reputation as an aggressive rebounder and fierce competitor.
 In his senior season, Thomas averaged a double-double at 15.6 points and 10.2 rebounds per game, but endured an up-and-down season as the Demon Deacons went 11–20 and Thomas was suspended for two games in February, 2016.
 For Thomas' career, he recorded over 1,000 rebounds, 4th all-time in school history.